-'Security situation' on London Tube
+'Security situation' at London Tube station

 Train services between Earl's Court and Wimbledon on the District Line have been suspended, Transport for London said.
 Customers are advised to take alternative routes.

-London Ambulance Service said it was at the scene alongside the police.
+London Ambulance Service said a number of responders, including its hazardous area response team, were at the scene alongside the police.

+Natasha Wills, the ambulance service's assistant director of operations, said: "Our initial priority is to assess the level and nature of injuries.
+More information will follow when we have it."

 Developing story - more to come